ubuntu/ubuntu-desktop-documentation/docs/how-to/record-the-screen.md

 (record-the-screen)=
 # Record the screen

 You can record a video of your screen.
 The video either captures your whole screen or a selected region.
-It's saved as a WebM video file.
+It's saved as a WebM or MP4 video file.

 1. Press {kbd}`PrintScr` and switch to {guilabel}`Record Screen`.